 - The restaurant supports sustainable fishing practices and does not serve endangered or threatened fish.
-If possible, seafoods purchased from local fishermen and other foods from local producers or farmers' markets.
+If possible, seafood purchased from local fishermen and other foods from local producers or farmers’ markets.

 - The on-site Chef’s Garden provides fresh produce, vegetables, and herbs for our guests to enjoy.

 - Fair-trade organic coffees and teas are used.
 Fresh organic fruits are juiced at the inn each day.